Guziec1/quizizz-hack/README.md

 After use of the command within 5-10 seconds bot should respond with list of questions and answers<br>
 # Bugs <br>
 If you find any bugs please let me know via issue on github.<br>
-Im also open for pull requests.
+Im also open for pull requests.<br>
+# Start
+Use install.bat to install dependecies then start.bat to run <br>
+Node.js is of course required too